pymc-devs/pymc/docs/INSTALL.rst

   run the test suite).

 There are prebuilt distributions that include all required dependencies.
-For Mac OS X users, we recommend the Python distribution that ships with OS X on versions 10.5 (Leopard) or later, or the `Enthought Python Distribution`_.
+For Mac OS X and Windows users, we recommend the `Enthought Python Distribution`_.
 The Enthought Python Distribution comes  bundled with these prerequisites.
-Windows users should download and install the `Enthought Python Distribution`_.
 Note that depending on the currency of these distributions, some packages may need to be updated manually.

-If instead of installing the prebuilt binaries you prefer (or have) to build ``pymc`` yourself, make sure you have a Fortran and a C compiler.
+If, instead of installing the prebuilt binaries, you prefer (or have) to build ``pymc`` yourself, make sure you have a Fortran and a C compiler.
 There are free compilers (gfortran, gcc) available on all platforms.
 Other compilers have not been tested with PyMC but may work nonetheless.